johndgiese/dotvim/README.md

 F5 is my universal "run file" key, and "SHIFT-F5" is my debug file key.
 These are loose terms.
 Here is a list of files and what F5 does for each of them.
 * python -- F5 runs file (in vipy plugin)
-* xml    -- S-F5 formats using xmllint
+* xml    -- S-F5 formats using xmllint (requires xmllint)
-* html   -- F5 opens in a browser
+* html   -- F5 opens in a browser (requires xmllint)
 * latex  -- F5 converts to a dvi and opens it in a viewer (requires Miketex)
 * c      -- F5 compiles code with make (Linux only), S-F5 runs a.out